Volcanicman/Volcanicman/README.md

 # Volcanic International
 [Static Website](https://pages.github.com)

+This site can load without a server!
+Clone this repository to your computer & just open the [index file](index.html) in a web browser!

 ## Section Text Modification
 Changes to text in each website section can be made by modifying & saving template files.
-These files are dynamically loaded into the [index](index.html) file via JavaScript.
+These files are dynamically loaded into the [index file](index.html) via JavaScript.
 Each file primarily uses [Markdown](https://www.markdownguide.org/cheat-sheet) syntax & also supports HTML syntax.

 * [home](templates/home.md.js)